Jake Banta: Abortion

 Banta has described himself as "pro-life."
 He has previously said he does not support a ban on abortion, but has suggested he would be open to one which makes exceptions for rape, incest, and the life of the mother.

 COVID-19

-Banta opposed mandates put in place during the COVID-19 pandemic.
+Banta opposed public health mandates put in place during the COVID-19 pandemic.
+After an airline employee took issue with the non-surgical mask he was wearing, Banta elected to no longer fly while the federal mandate was in place.
 He has promoted using Ivermectin to treat COVID, despite there being no medical basis for the use of the drug in treating the disease.
-According to Banta, he was let go as a military contractor over his refusal to get the COVID-19 vaccine.
-Additionally Banta said he now regrets receiving other vaccinations that were required of him when joining the military.
+According to Banta, he was let go as a military contractor over his refusal to get the COVID-19 vaccine and now regrets receiving other vaccinations that were required of him when joining the military.

 COVID-related conspiracy theories

 Banta has spoken of a "plandemic" conspiracy and claimed COVID-19 was created by Bill Gates, Anthony Fauci, and China as part of a globalist plot to depopulate the world.
 He also claims the COVID vaccine has killed more people than the virus itself.
 In a Gab post, Banta claimed COVID test swabs, masks, and COVID vaccines contain lethal amounts of graphene oxide.